 I like when fiction blends with reality.
-Feng often claims that I have a wild imagination and I do love to tell stories.
-These days, I mostly focus “inspired from true events” stories because life is interesting enough to my adult eyes, but I occasionally have long senseless conversations with Mark.
+Feng often claims that I have a wild imagination and I love to tell stories.
+These days, I mostly focus on “inspired from true events” stories because life is interesting enough to my adult eyes, but I occasionally have long senseless conversations with Mark.

-Did you know that his stuffed rabbit (the very one I nicknamed “civet”, French speakers will get the joke…) was very nice today?
+Did you know that his stuffed rabbit (the very one I nicknamed “civet,” French speakers will get the joke…) was very nice today?
 Doggy, on the other hand, keeps on bugging me while I was working, I report to Mark.
 So we punish doggy.
-Rabbit gets to play with cars, because he was nice.
+Rabbit gets to play with cars because he was nice.
 Meanwhile, outside, there is a plane flying so high it will probably reach the moon.
-Yes Mark, you can look out the window, let’s wash your bananas first.
+Yes, Mark, you can look out the window, let’s wash your bananas first.
 What?
 Oh, these are not bananas, these are your hands?
 My bad.

-I swear, the house is drug free.
+I swear the house is drug-free.
 Thanks for asking, though.

 This brings me to the whole Santa thing.
-I can’t remember really believing in Santa Claus—I was a practical kid, the whole story sounded fishy from a logistical perspective.
+I can’t remember really believing in Santa Claus—I was a practical kid, and the entire story sounded fishy from a logistical perspective.
 But I liked to believe and my parents played the part very well.
 It made December a fun month and it was comforting to follow the same traditions year after year.

 Now, as the designated Westerner in our family, I’m in charge of Christmas.
 Bit of a tall order if you ask me.
 Where do I start?
 How?
 Oh, the pressure!

 When I announced I was going to do the Santa letter with Mark, instead of praising my thoughtful mothering skills, Feng shrugged.
 “What does he understand about Christmas?”

 “We need a letter,” I insisted.
 “I don’t want to buy presents just because Santa didn’t get the order.”